astropy/astropy-APEs/APE13.rst

             Returns an iterable of strings describing the physical type for each world axis.
 This should follow the VO names from the UCD1+ controlled Vocabulary (http://www.ivoa.net/documents/latest/UCDlist.html).
-            If no matching VO type exists, this can return None.
+            If no matching VO type exists, this can return None for any or all axes.
             """

         @property